-Salad Money also works closely with NHS trusts to help their employees directly.
+Salad Money also works closely with NHS trusts and public sector organisations to help their employees directly.
 Improving the lives of key workers can help them focus on their job and improve productivity, which is something entire communities can benefit from.
 Our social impact can therefore potentially go far beyond the financial.

 We were also finalists in the Nesta Affordable Credit Challenge, backed by HM Treasury.
 This challenge was aimed at fintech companies to encourage them to find new ways to help community lenders provide affordable credit to their community.
 Pioneering new technology could potentially have a great social impact in the long term, changing attitudes to lending and helping people improve their financial situation.

-For responsible loans advice and lending for NHS workers, contact Salad Money today.
+For responsible loans for NHS and public sector workers, contact Salad Money today.
 As a business who focus on social impact, we are a trustworthy, open lender, and we can often help those who might otherwise struggle to obtain affordable credit.
 Please get in touch if you’d like to find out more about using our services or partnering with us.